rclone/rclone/docs/content/filtering.md

 based remotes without the concept of directory apply filters to object key, age and size in an analogous way.

+* Rclone filter patterns differ from rsync.
+Whereas `/foo/` matches a directory foo and its contents in rsync, in rclone that it is a directory filter.
+Rclone directory filters can optimise listing of a remote.
+In rclone, to refer to a directory and its contents at a single level use `/foo/*` or `/foo/**` to recurse. *

 Rclone `purge` does not obey filters.

 To test filters without risk of damage to data, apply them to `rclone